NateEag/how-i-code/drafts/devops.rst

 request success rate this quarter).
 Dev can push new code as long as they haven't violated the budget.

+Once the error budget is spent, dev doesn't get to push new code until the next budget period begins.

 This strategy sounds like it works well for them, but it only works if ultimate authority to control releases lies with the SRE team.
 At Google, IIRC from other sources, SRE is allowed to stop supporting product teams that don't keep